 - The signee is also to authenticate the passport photograph of the applicant.

 The Nigerian Air Force recruitment exercise is usually conducted yearly.

-NAF clearly stated on the portal that recruitment into the agency is transparent and completely free of charge to apply.
+NAF clearly stated on the portal that recruitment into the agency is transparent and completely free to apply.

-This means that as long as you have the needed credentials, you should be eligible to participate in the recruitment exercise.
+This means that as long as you have the needed credentials, you should be eligible to take part in the recruitment exercise.

 Once successful, your name will appear on the NAF shortlist and you will be contacted via your registered e-mail address and be scheduled for the next phase of the Nigerian Air Force training exercise, leading eventually to an exciting career with the NAF.